 Optimizing contig placement

 Throughout the manuscript, we make use of an error tolerant sliding window algorithm to optimize contig placement against a MD-MS fragmentation spectrum (Figure S4).
-This algorithm slides a set of theoretical fragments along a provided m/z range, incrementing the fragment masses with a set increment (default 0.01 Th).
+This algorithm slides a set of theoretical fragments generated from the selected sequence along a provided m/z range, incrementing the fragment masses with a set increment (default 0.01 Th).
 To limit processing time, peaks in the spectra are binned and the number of non-empty bins are counted for each offset.
 The top scoring offsets (default: 100) are then scored by a more refined scoring function (Olsen & Mann, 2004) and the best scoring offset is returned.
 This enables error-tolerant scoring of (sub-)sequences (used for scoring imperfect contigs), but also the determination of their prefix and suffix masses (used for CDR gap size calculation) and offset from previous positions (used during manual inspection to find modifications/mutations/sequencing errors around the termini).

 Bottom-up de novo sequencing